Bhojshala: Rāja Bhoja

+One of Bhoja's successors was king Arjunavarman (circa 1210-15).
+He and others in the Hindu and Jain traditions held Bhoja in such high regard that they stated they were Bhoja's reincarnation or were described by others as such.
+Centuries later, Bhoja remained a revered figure as evidenced by Merutuṅga's Prabandhacintāmaṇi, completed in Gujarat in the early fourteenth century, and Ballāla's Bhojaprabandha composed at Varanasi in the 17th century.

+Raja Bhoj, a learned scholar, was considered a master of 72 arts and 36 branches of weaponry, and Dhar's Bhojshala complex was established as a grand residential Sanskrit university, comparable to Nalanda and Takshashila, which included a large assembly hall with a Hindu Yajna havan kund (sacred fire pit) at its center, and hundreds of carved pillars with sculptures of deities.

 Rāja Bhoja's Sarasvatī

+Idol of Ambikā Yakṣiṇī, attendant deity of 22nd Jain Tīrthankara Neminath, currently at British Museum in London.
+The sculpture with Jain inscription below was found at the City Palace, Dhār, in 1875 when the palace was being rebuilt.

 In 1924, some two decades after Lele identified the Bhojaśālā with the Kamāl Maula, O. C. Gangoly and K. N. Dikshit published an inscribed sculpture in the British Museum, announcing that it was Rāja Bhoja's Sarasvatī from Dhār.
 This analysis was broadly accepted and had a significant impact.
 The statue in the British Museum was often misidentified as Bhoja's Sarasvatī in the years that followed.
+Also generally ignored is the fact that in 1944 C. B. Lele had reported that the sculpture was discovered at the site of the present city palace when that building was being reconstructed in 1875.

 The inscription on the sculpture mentions king Bhoja and Vāgdevī, another name for Sarasvatī.
 The word 'Vāgdevī' literally means the goddess of speech, articulation and learning.
-However, later study of the inscription by Indian scholars of Sanskrit and Prakrit languages, notably Harivallabh Bhayani, demonstrated that inscription records the making of a sculpture of Ambikā after the making of three Jinas and Vāgdevī.
+However, later study of the inscription by Indian scholars of Sanskrit and Prakrit languages, notably Harivallabh Bhayani, demonstrated that inscription records the making of a sculpture of Ambikā after the making of three Jinas (Jain Tirthankars) and Vāgdevī.
 In other words, although Vāgdevī is mentioned, the inscription's main purpose is to record the making of an image of Ambikā, i.e. the sculpture on which the record is incised.
-(Note: Lele reported that the sculpture was discovered in 1875 when the present city palace was being made.)
-Moreover, the inscription shows that the Sarasvatī at Dhār was the Jain form of the goddess.